 A first run

-• You can start with only the 4 obligatory fields filled: Customer_ID, Latitude, Longitude, Demand.
+You can start with only the 4 obligatory fields filled: Customer_ID, Latitude, Longitude, Demand.
+All fields are explained in user manual section Customers.

-• Main output - including Center of Gravity locations - is found in report section Output - Reports.
-All reports can easily be copied into Excel.
+Press Calculate to run the greenfield Center of Gravity analysis.
+That's it!
+Main output - including Center of Gravity locations - is found in report section Output - Reports.

 Assess service levels

-• Check option "Improve service level" in section Parameters & Constraints - Service level and rerun.
+Activate "Improve service level" in section Parameters & Constraints - Service level and rerun.
 Service level will be improved at the expense of increased transport costs.

 Run sensitivity analyses

-• Go to section Parameters & constraints - Sensitivity analysis.
+Go to section Parameters & constraints - Sensitivity analysis.

 Enter current warehouses

-• To enter current warehouses:
+To enter current warehouses:

-• Fill input table Predefined warehouses with current warehouses.
+Fill input table Predefined warehouses with current warehouses.

-• Set field Move_limit to 0, to fix the warehouse location.
+Set field Move_limit to 0, to fix the warehouse location.

 Fix customer-warehouse assignments

-• To assign customers to their current warehouse:
+To assign customers to their current warehouse:

-• Enter field Warehouse_ID in table Customers
+Enter field Warehouse_ID in table Customers

-• Check constraint "Fixed customer warehouse assignments" in section Parameters & constraints - Constraints, and rerun.
+Activate constraint "Fixed customer warehouse assignments" in section Parameters & constraints - Constraints, and rerun.

-• Displaying current warehouse-customer links may already reveil some room for improvement.
+Displaying current warehouse-customer links may already reveil some room for improvement.

-• Fixing current customer-warehouse assignments automatically means that current capacity limits will be respected, so there is no need to enter field Capacity in Predefined warehouses table, yet.
+Fixing current customer-warehouse assignments automatically means that current capacity limits will be respected, so there is no need to enter field Capacity in Predefined warehouses table, yet.

 Gradually relax some constraints

-• Investigate if current locations are optimal - given fixed customer assignments:
+Investigate if current locations are optimal - given fixed customer assignments:

-• Increase value of field Move_limit of (some) predefined warehouses, and rerun.
+Increase value of field Move_limit of (some) predefined warehouses, and rerun.

-• Investigate if current customer assignments are optimal - given fixed warehouse locations:
+Investigate if current customer assignments are optimal - given fixed warehouse locations:

-• Empty field Warehouse_ID of (some) customers, and rerun
+Empty field Warehouse_ID of (some) customers, and rerun

-• Investigate where to open a next new warehouse:
+Investigate where to open a next new warehouse:

-• Increase the number of Center of Gravity locations beyond the number of predefined warehouses, and rerun.
+Increase the number of Center of Gravity locations beyond the number of predefined warehouses, and rerun.

-• Make sure you allow (some) customers to get (re)assigned to this new warehouse.
+Make sure you allow (some) customers to get (re)assigned to this new warehouse.

 Activate other types of constraints

-• Limit warehouse throughput capacities:
+Limit warehouse capacities:

-• Enter field Capacity in the Predefined warehouses table.
+Enter field Capacity in the Predefined warehouses table.

-• Check constraint "Capacity limits" in section Parameters & constraints - Constraints, and rerun.
+Activate constraint "Capacity limits" in section Parameters & constraints - Constraints, and rerun.

-• Keep in mind that current limits may not apply in future, if additional space can be rented or the owned facility expanded!
+Keep in mind that current limits may not apply in future, if additional space can be rented or the owned facility expanded!

-• Group customers for single sourcing:
+Group customers for single sourcing:

 To enforce all customers within a group to be assigned to the same, single warehouse:

-• Enter field Group in table Customers.
+Enter field Group in table Customers.

-• Activate constraint "Customer groups" in section Parameters & constraints - Constraints, and rerun.
+Activate constraint "Customer groups" in section Parameters & constraints - Constraints, and rerun.

 Intro

-A Center of Gravity analysis focuses on the demand side with its relatively high transport costs and lead time requirements.
-But you can add suppliers to include supply transport costs.
 Adding suppliers becomes more relevant in a Center of Gravity analysis if there are a few dominant supply locations (such as a large plant or entry harbour), in which case a warehouse should move towards that location.
 Note that a supplier may pull all warehouses, whereas a customer only pulls one.

 Enter suppliers